 The failure of the White House to mention the distinctive Jewish losses in the Holocaust could be problematic given that Trump has been accused of trafficking in anti-Semitic stereotypes and his campaign has been accused of employing anti-Semitic tropes.
 He has also been criticized for failing to call out virulent anti-Semitism among some of his supporters.

-Former prisoners place candles and flowers at the Death Wall during the 72nd anniversary of the liberation of the former Nazi-German concentration and extermination camp KL Auschwitz-Birkenau, in Oswiecim, Poland, on Jan.
-27, 2017.
+Remembering Auschwitz, 72 years later Former prisoners place candles and flowers at the Death Wall during the 72nd anniversary of the liberation of the former Nazi-German concentration and extermination camp KL Auschwitz-Birkenau, in Oswiecim, Poland, on Jan.
+27, 2017. |

 See also: